Nitya-Pasrija/Nitya-Pasrija/README.md

 [![Sparkline](https://stars.medv.io/Naereen/badges.svg)](https://stars.medv.io/Nitya-Pasrija/badges)
 <img align="right" width=300px alt="Unicorn" src="https://c.tenor.com/GN73MKBawZYAAAAi/busy-cute.gif" />
 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp; ***About me***
-- 🎓 I'm a developer, and a junior at IGDTUW, IT.
+- 🎓 I'm a developer, and a senior at IGDTUW, IT.
+Yep, gonna graduate in 2025!
-- 💡 Interested in working alongside like-minded people, enthusiastic about various developer tools
+- 💡 Interested in Cloud Computing, Data Analytics and JavaScript projects :)
 - 💞️ Looking forward to collaborating on projects that make an impact <3
 - ⚡ Crying over DSA (in Java)👀👀
+- 💎 Distracted by a lotta FinTech projects XD
 - ✉️ You can reach out to me at: contact.pasrijanitya@gmail.com or on the following icons >.<

 <p align="center">